eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 RTPSEndpointQos
 ^^^^^^^^^^^^^^^

-This QoS Policy configures the aspects of an RTPS endpoint, such as the list of locators, the identifiers and the history memory policy.
+This QoS Policy configures the aspects of an RTPS endpoint, such as the list of locators, the identifiers, and the history memory policy.

 List of QoS Policy data members: